LC-Linkous/cryptography_examples/README.md

 1. RC4 (Rivest Cipher 4)
     * RC4 is a once-popular stream cipher designed in 1987.
 It has since fallen into disuse due to discovered vulnerabilities.
-Attacks against this cipher include the 2001 [Fluhrer-Mantin-Shamir attack](https://en.wikipedia.org/wiki/Fluhrer,_Mantin_and_Shamir_attack) and attacks against biases in the keystream.
+Attacks against this cipher include the 2001 [Fluhrer-Mantin-Shamir attack](https://en.wikipedia.org/wiki/Fluhrer,_Mantin_and_Shamir_attack) and attacks against biases in the keystream, and the 2005 attack by [Andreas Klein](https://en.wikipedia.org/wiki/RC4), which builds upon previous attacks.
+Later attacks are not examined here.

 2. ChaCha20
     * ChaCha20 generates a pseudo-random keystream which is then XOR'ed with the plaintext to encrypt it.
 This method requires a key and a nonce.
 This cipher originated in 2008 as a family of ciphers.